 WP&P 10-103.
 Water Right Application Submission.

 Successful Application Submission.
 Applies to all water use applications.
 The application is submitted to the OE with all required information and submission, including payment of all application fees, original signatures of all necessary parties, all forms fully completed as required in the Ordinance and these WP&Ps.
 Applicants must provide proof of possessory interest in the place of use, point of diversion, conveyance, and all areas of a water development.
+See WP&P 10-103(6).
 Failure to meet Ordinance or WP&P submission requirements allows the OE to terminate an application without providing either a notice of inadequacy as per Ordinance, § 2-2-106 or an application defect letter.
 Applications that do not contain all the required information and submissions will not be processed by the OE and shall be returned, when applicable and possible, with any submitted application fees, to the applicant.

 Wrong Form Filed.
-If an applicant files the wrong form the OE may be determine that the applicant has failed to successfully submit and application and the wrong form filed may be cancelled pursuant to WP&P 10-103(1).
+If an applicant files the wrong form the OE may determine that the applicant has failed to successfully submit and application and the wrong form filed may be cancelled pursuant to WP&P 10-103(1).
 In these cases, when applicable and possible, the OE will return the application fee to the applicant.
-Wrong form filed includes applications whose sources, completion status, maximum volumes/flow rates, and other fundamental parameters do not comply with requirements specified on the application form, in the Ordinance, or in these WP&Ps.

 Application Material Quality.
 Applicants must provide clear, legible, and comprehensible application materials with fonts no smaller than 10-point in a clean font such as arial on all application materials, including maps.
 Equivalent hand-written printed text is also acceptable.
 Failure to meet application material quality requirements is failure to make a successful application submission pursuant to WP&P 10-103(1).